RoboPhred/discrelog/README.md

 ## Alternatives

 There are a few notable digital (and analog) circuit editors that I have come across and arbitrarily collected.
-Many more exist in the wild.
+More may exist in the wild.

 Open source: